robertmarsal/ho.la.urv/README.md

 # Ho.La.URV

-An android application for checking the presence management system of the Rovira i Virgily University
+An android application for checking the presence management system of the Rovira i Virgili University

 ## Table of contents
 - [Features](#Features)